TL;DR

 Challenge

 The customer turned to Expanice to create an iOS mobile app for visualizing ECG sensor data in real time, listing Bluetooth as the primary IoT connectivity protocol for the project.
-Additionally, the client selected the Core Plot framework for sensor data visualization.
+Additionally, the client selected the Core Plot graphic library framework for sensor data visualization.

 When we got down to building the mobile application, we realized that the amount of sensor data produced by the ECG tracker exceeded our expectations.
 Instead of rendering medical graphs at a speed of 300 dots per second (i.e., in real time), Core Plot averaged just 50 dots per second, introducing a significant delay.
 This was unacceptable for a healthcare mobile application, so we had to investigate other options while sticking within the initial IoT app development cost estimation provided to the client.